-An Early Help Assessment (EHA) should have been considered prior to referral to the Disabled Children Team.
-If a child or young person is eligible for support from the Disabled Children Team, a social worker will complete a Children & Family assessment within a timescale of 10, 25 or 45 days depending on the complexity of need and agencies involved to meet needs.
-The assessment will also, in an integrated way, 72 SOCIAL CARE include an assessment of the carer's needs.
-However, carers are able to request a separate Carers Needs Assessment if they feel this would better meet their needs.
 An assessment will look at the needs of the child or young person and the needs of the family.
 The information gathered helps the team to find out how best to help the family and the most appropriate range of people to help If a child has a moderate to severe learning and/or physical disability the team will do their best to provide support or put families in touch with other services or organisations who are able to help.

-The Disabled Children Team is responsible for: - · Co-ordinating care plans - Organising services this includes referring to other services, if appropriate - Liaising with other multi-agency professionals who may be involved with a child/family, as appropriate - Regularly reviewing the plans and services with young people and their carers; at least every six months - If part of the service is for the child to be 'looked after' overnight in the form of short-break care, or through full time accommodation, then the Local Authority has additional responsibilities to promote the child's welfare and protection. - Contributing to Education, Health and Care Plans (EHCP) if the disabled child or young person meets the criteria for support from the Disabled Children Team.
+The Disabled Children Team is responsible for:

+- Co-ordinating care plans - Organising services this includes referring to other services, if appropriate - Liaising with other professionals who may be involved with a child/family, as appropriate - Regularly reviewing the plans and services with young people and their carers; at least every six months - If part of the service is for the child to be 'looked after' overnight in the form of short-break care, or through full time accommodation, then the Local Authority has additional responsibilities to promote the child's welfare and protection. - Contributing to Education, Health and Care Plans (EHCP) if the disabled child or young person meets the criteria for support from the Disabled Children Team.

 What sorts of services are available?